alfredkondoro/swahili-nlu-intent-evals/data/datacard.md

 ### Does the dataset contain all possible instances or a sample?

 The dataset is a curated sample of possible Swahili utterances.
 It does not claim to be exhaustive.
-Each intent has between 3 and ~20 utterances depending on domain complexity.
+Each intent has between 3 and approximately 20 utterances depending on domain complexity.

 ### Is there any information that could be used to identify individuals?

 No. The dataset contains no personal information.
-All utterances are synthetic — created by annotators for the purpose of this dataset.
-Contact names (e.g., "John", "Amina") and phone numbers used as slot values are fictional.
+All utterances are elicited — created by annotators for the purpose of this dataset.
+Contact names (e.g. "John", "Amina") and phone numbers used as slot values are fictional.

 ### Does the dataset contain offensive, harmful, or sensitive content?